-The Sherburne Library hosts a special event each year on the third Saturday in September.
-This coming September (2019) we will host the Vermont Fairy Tale Festival.
-This family friendly event is put together to showcase our Vermont Public Libraries and all they do for their communities.
+The Sherburne Library hosts a special event each year on the third Saturday in September: The Vermont Fairy Tale Festival was put together to showcase our Vermont Public Libraries and all they do for their communities.
 Each library that participates will sponsor a booth about a specific Fairy Tale.
 In that booth, they can tell the story, do puppet shows, music, and/or have a craft for families to make and take home.
-We also have vendors selling fairy tale type wares and we will be adding food vendors to this year’s line up.
+We also have vendors selling fairy tale type wares and we will be adding food vendors to this year’s line-up.
 The festival is free and open to the public from 10-4 with the donation of a non-perishable item for either the food bank or the humane society.
-So dress up as your favorite fairy tale character and bring the whole family to the Vermont Fairy Tale Festival!
+So, dress up as your favorite fairy tale character and bring the whole family to the Vermont Fairy Tale Festival!

-In September of 2020, we will host the Vermont Viking Invasion.
-This festival celebrates all things Viking and includes an authentic Viking encampment circa 800AD.
-Peruse our vendors selling homemade items such as jewelry, clothing, shields, pottery, etc., and stop into our food tent to taste a Viking staple: Mead!
-This is a three day event for the reenactors that includes training and competitions as well as workshops on nalbinding, tablet weaving and the like.
-The Vikings graciously open the event to the public on Saturday from 10-6 and ask for a non-perishable donation to the food shelf or humane society.
+Our Vikings are back again this year with another encampment, training and activities.
 While this is also a family friendly event, please note that the live steel sword fighting is real and may not be suitable for smaller children.
-For more information about either of these special events, you can call the library at 422-9765 or follow us on Facebook at Vermont Fairy Tale Festival and Vermont Viking Invasion for the latest news.
+For more information about either of these activities, you can call the library at 422-9765 or follow us on Facebook at Vermont Fairy Tale Festival and Vermont Viking Invasion for the latest news.